 - Roughly chop insides from zucchini and set aside, along with the minced onion.

-- In large frying pan/skillet, add sausage and cook on med-high heat until fully cooked.
+- Bring large frying pan/skillet to medium-high heat, add sausage and cook on med-high heat until fully cooked.

 - Cook until zucchini begins to become translucent.